Aladdin (franchise): Aladdin (1994–1995)

+Shortly after The Return of Jafar, an animated series was produced.
+The episodes focused on Aladdin's adventures after the events of the second film.
+Produced by Tad Stones and Alan Zaslove, the series aired from February 6, 1994, to November 25, 1995, having originally aired as a preview on The Disney Channel before airing simultaneously on the syndicated block The Disney Afternoon and CBS.
+It was later shown in reruns on Disney Channel and Toon Disney.

 Descendants (2015–2019)

 Descendants is a live-action Disney Channel Original film series based on the lives of the children of various Disney heroes and villains when they attend the same prep school.
 Jafar appears in the first film as does his son, Jay, who additionally appears its two sequels.